zoxpx/etcdTool/README.md

 ## Known Limitations

-* content locking while keys are being uploaded/downloaded
+* no content locking while keys are being uploaded/downloaded
 	- **CAVEAT**: in concurrent-access scenarios you might be downloading corrupted/incomplete data
 * no authentication support  (i.e. cannot work with user/password -protected etcd3)
 * no client SSL support  (i.e. does not work with client-side SSL certificates)

 ## Legal

-**NO WARRANTY.**  THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+**NO WARRANTY SHOUT-OUT:**  THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.